-This methodology sets the requirements for eligibility and quantification of the net CO_2 removal achieved over one thousand $(1000)^1$ years by storing eligible biomass in anoxic marine basins, in order to prevent biomass decomposition and re-emission of carbon back to the atmosphere.
+This methodology sets the requirements for eligibility and quantification of the net CO_2 removal achieved over two hundred $(200)^1$ years by storing eligible biomass in anoxic marine basins, in order to prevent biomass decomposition and re-emission of carbon back to the atmosphere.

-In this methodology, Ocean Storage of Biomass (OSB) refers to the overall process of storing eligible biomass in anoxic seafloor conditions for the purpose of durable CO2 removal.
+In this methodology, Marine Anoxic Carbon Storage (MACS) refers to the overall process of storing eligible biomass in anoxic seafloor conditions for the purpose of durable CO2 removal.
 However, the overall concept of 'ocean storage' is not entirely uniform, but presents several potential variations in scope depending on various factors, such as: